Do You Need an LLC for an Online Business? (Complete Guide)

 1. Cost Considerations

 Forming and maintaining an LLC costs money.
-State filing fees range from \$50 to over \$500, depending on where you form your LLC.
-Some states like California charge hefty annual franchise taxes (\$800 minimum), while others have much lower annual fees.
+State filing fees range from $50 to over $500, depending on where you form.
+Some states like California charge hefty annual franchise taxes ($800 minimum).
+Others have much lower annual fees.

-You'll also need a registered agent in your state of formation, which can cost \$100-300 annually if you use a service.
+You'll also need a registered agent in your state of formation.
+That runs $100-300 annually if you use a service.

 2. Administrative Overhead

-An LLC requires separate business banking, which means more accounts to manage and potentially higher banking fees.
+An LLC requires separate business banking.
+So more accounts to manage and potentially higher banking fees.
 You'll need to file additional tax paperwork, even if it's relatively simple for a single-member LLC.

 Most states require annual reports and ongoing compliance filings.

 Missing these deadlines can result in penalties or even dissolution of your LLC.
-While not overly complicated, it does add administrative responsibilities to your business.
+Not overly complicated, but it does add administrative work to your business.

 How to Form an LLC for Your Online Business